-- by 90° hooks bent into the joint core with the legs positioned not less than 75% of the column depth away from the face of the column where the beam frames in as shown in Figure C5.32 - by adequate hooked, straight, or mechanical development into a beam stub extending behind the outer column longitudinal reinforcement.
+- by 90° hooks bent into the joint core with the legs positioned not less than 75% of the column depth away from the face of the column where the beam frames in as shown in Figure C5.34 - by adequate hooked, straight, or mechanical development into a beam stub extending behind the outer column longitudinal reinforcement.

-Figure C5.32: Required configuration of hooks in reinforced exterior beam-column joints
+Figure C5.34: Required configuration of hooks in reinforced exterior beam-column joints

-If anchorage of the beam longitudinal reinforcement is achieved by mechanical anchors (e.g. footplates) embedded in the joint core or by hooked anchors with the legs to close to the inside column face, the joint capacity shall be assessed using the strut-and-tie method of analysis.
+If anchorage of the beam longitudinal reinforcement is achieved by mechanical anchors (e.g. footplates) embedded in the joint core or by hooked anchors with the legs to close to the inside column face, the joint capacity should be assessed using the strut-and-tie method of analysis.

-Strength of joint adjacent to large plastic deformations
+C5.6.2.3.3.1 Strength of joint adjacent to large plastic deformations